A Selected Chronological Bibliography of

 sequence derived from the human cytomegalovirus promoter IE combined with tet

 operator sequences.
-Upon integration of a luciferase gene controlled by a
+Upon integration of a luciferase gene controlled by

 Florence